 So cut up in 1-inch chunks if needed.
 Place them in a container with water.
 Make sure they are covered in it.
 Run your microwave at full thermonuclear power for about 15-20 minutes.
 You could add about a Tsp of salt to the water which I usually do.

 Hard boil the eggs by the numbers.

 Got a timer? aka your phone? or any timer really.
 With eggs it’s always tricky because cooking times are subject to egg temperature.
-If you leave at the top of mount everest then stop reading this right now.
+If you live at the top of Mount Everest then stop reading this right now.
 Anyways, there are 2 kinds of people in the world.
 Those who store their eggs in the fridge and those who leave them out.
 I belong to the 2 camps.
 Depends on my mood or whatever.
 I like room temperature eggs for baking.
 But I prefer fridge-cold eggs for anything else.
 Room temperature eggs tend to break easily so when I make breakfast, I will very likely use fridge cold eggs.
 In the case of this salad, it wouldn’t matter really but here’s the tip.
 Place those eggs in a pot with enough water to cover them and then a bit more over high heat and start your timer.
 You don’t have to wait until the water boils to start your timer, that time is accounted for.
 Cover that pot with a lid.